nalin360/javaQuestions/README.md

 ---

+# Date: 20-10-2023.

+ Write a program that counts the number of words in a given sentence or paragraph.

+**Wordcount.java**

 # Date: 16-10-2023.

 Write a Java program to identify and print the first unique character in a given string.